Covid Catch-up Premium Grant

 Schools’ allocations will be calculated on a per pupil basis, providing each mainstream school with a total of £80 for each pupil in years reception through to 11.

-This funding will be provided in 3 tranches.
+This funding will be provided in 3 payments.
 The first grant payment was made to schools in late Autumn 2020.
 The second two payments will be made termly in the following two terms, spring and summer 2021.

 Schools should use this funding for specific activities to support their pupils to catch up for lost teaching over the previous months, in line with the guidance on curriculum expectations for the next academic year.